bitemyapp/teef/about.md

 ## I'm a software business consultant and avid Haskell hacker

 I love building, working on, and marketing software products.
 Occasionally I post to my blog or announce a project.

-I'm into search engine marketing (PPC and SEO) optimization lately.
+I teach & learn Haskell as well as work on Haskell libraries & infrastructure.

 ## You might want to work with me if